 Homicidomania

-A senseless pursuit
+A senseless desire to

 commit murder